wereii/DDTIC/README.md

   ```

 - That's it.
 You will probably have to do this for every new version of Discord.
-  It might event break stuff completely, absolutely no guarantees on my side.
+  It might eventually break stuff completely, absolutely no guarantees on my side.

 - If you can't start Discord after this and you didn't backup stuff ;) then
   look at the Revert under here